 Rebuilding the Roster

 Reclaiming the WNBA’s top spot was far from easy.
 Although Seattle had two of the league’s top talents -- Jackson and point guard Sue Bird (b.
 1980) -- the Storm had struggled to repeat its 2004 championship season.
 For five straight years after winning the title, the team made the playoffs, only to be eliminated in the first round.
-In the middle of that frustrating stretch, shortly after the 2007 season, Anne Donovan (b.
-1961) resigned after five years as head coach.
+In the middle of that frustrating stretch, shortly after the 2007 season, Anne Donovan (1961-2018) resigned after five years as head coach.

 The team was in danger of leaving town until four local women bought it in a deal announced on January 8, 2008.
 The next day, Agler was introduced as head coach and director of player personnel.
 He was a former Coach of the Year in the defunct American Basketball League who also had worked for three WNBA teams.